NMIRacle: Multi-modal Generative Molecular Elucidation from IR and NMR Spectra: Appendix

 \subsection{Outlook and future directions}

-This section discusses the primary limitations encountered within the proposed framework and examines how these challenges reflect broader, unaddressed issues in the spectra-to-molecule machine learning literature, thus outlining key directions for future research. \paragraph{Scale of molecular pre-training} The fragment-to-molecule pre-training currently leverages a corpus of $\sim3.7$M SMILES, which offers a solid foundation but remains modest compared to the scale of contemporary chemical databases such as PubChem ($\sim$100M molecules).
+This section discusses the primary limitations encountered within the proposed framework and situates them within broader challenges in spectra-to-molecule learning, thereby outlining key directions for future research. \paragraph{Scale of molecular pre-training} The fragment-to-molecule pre-training currently leverages a corpus of $\sim3.7$M SMILES, which offers a solid foundation but remains modest compared to the scale of contemporary chemical databases such as PubChem ($\sim$100M molecules).
 Given the observed scaling trends in related molecular generative frameworks~\citep{bohde2025diffms}, extending pre-training to larger, more chemically diverse datasets could further enrich the learned molecular prior $p_\phi$, enhancing both fragment composition modeling and downstream spectral elucidation.
-Future work will investigate large-scale fragment-conditioned pre-training to assess potential performance gains and improved generalization to rare or complex structures.
+Future work will investigate large-scale, fragment-conditioned pre-training to assess potential performance gains and improved generalization to rare or complex structures.

+\paragraph{2D vs 3D molecular representations} In this work, we focus on the generation of 2D molecular structures, i.e., atomic connectivity and bond types, rather than explicit 3D conformations.
+While recent approaches aim to jointly infer 2D and 3D structures from spectra~\citep{wang2025diffspectra}, 2D representations remain a central abstraction for molecular structure elucidation.
+In particular, 2D graphs capture the core chemical composition and topology of molecules, are directly comparable to existing benchmark datasets, and allow for efficient and scalable generative modeling.
+Moreover, many spectroscopic modalities provide strong constraints on functional groups and connectivity, even when 3D conformations are ambiguous or undetermined.
+Incorporating explicit 3D geometry and conformational modeling is an important direction for future work, but lies outside the scope of the present study.